-As previously mentioned, the principal risk facing the company is the lack of demand from OEM's because of component shortages and raw material prices.
-Whilst we cannot control the OEM demand, we are looking to reduce material price impact by buying at agreed rates and discussing availability of raw material supplies with alternative suppliers.
+The principal risks facing the company are still lack of demand from vehicle OEMs as these deliberate on producing diesel and petrol cars or more EV's and rising raw material prices.
+Whilst we cannot control the former risk, the latter risk we are looking to reduce by forward buying at agreed rates and discussing availability of raw material supplies with alternative suppliers.